 Earliest Retirement Age

-FERS employees who began their careers during or after 1970 can retire as young as 57.
-Older FERS employees can retire a little earlier depending on when they began their careers.
+CSRS employees can retire as young as 55 years of age, but FERS employees who began their careers during or after 1970 must wait until age 57.
+Older FERS employees can retire a little earlier, depending on when they began their careers.

 It's no longer really necessary to weigh all these pros and cons now that you can no longer elect CSRS benefits.
 It can help you to plan your retirement a bit more effectively, however, if you're passing 30 years of service but not ready to retire quite yet.